JYTAweddinginvitation/korean/index.md

 ---
-layout: description
+layout: home
-title: Sumup
+home_text: request the pleasure of your company to celebrate our marriage
-permalink: /sumup/
+title: Junyoung + Thuc Anh
 ---

 <!-- Sticky Header with Navigation Links -->
 <header class="sticky-header">